India Is the Exception: Deleveraging Earns +4.70% Annual Excess on NSE

 Why India Is Different

-Analyst coverage on mid-cap BSE and NSE companies is thinner.
+Analyst coverage on mid-cap NSE companies is thinner.
 Financial data reaches institutional investors more slowly and less uniformly.
 A mid-cap industrial in Pune paying down 15% of its debt while maintaining 12% ROE doesn't get immediately arbitraged.
 A quarterly rebalancing strategy running on annual filing data can still act on it before it's fully priced in.

 The more important structural reason is scarcity.
 In India's high-growth environment, most growing companies are leveraging up to fund expansion.
 Debt is cheap relative to returns, and growth requires capital.
 Companies that manage to deleverage while maintaining ROE above 8% are doing something that requires genuine management quality.
-They're growing organically, either generating enough cash to fund operations internally, or disciplined enough to resist easy credit when peers are taking it.
+They're growing organically - either generating enough cash to fund operations internally, or disciplined enough to resist easy credit when peers are taking it.

 That scarcity is what creates the alpha.
 In the US, many companies deleverage.
 In India, far fewer do while maintaining strong profitability.
 When you find them, the market hasn't already priced them as exceptional.